bbwwgg/PRG1002_Dating_app/README.md

 ### Benefits of Kanban method:
 - Planning flexibility:

 Using Kanban help team members to concentrate on the tasks currently in progress.
 When a task is finished, the next item is pulled from the backlog.
-Because only in-progress work is affected, the leader/ product owner can freely reprioritize the backlog without disrupting the team.
+Because only in-progress work is affected, the leader/ product owner can freely reprioritise the backlog without disrupting the team.

 By keeping the highest-priority items at the top of the backlog, the team members can confidently pull the next task from backlog and consistently deliver the most value for the project.